 S.A.T.
 Prep or A.C.T.
 Prep:

-This one semester course involves the use of proven strategies to increase a student’s S.A.T. score.
-One student increased his score by 300 points as a result of taking this class and putting forth the work required.
-S.A.T. content and format are taught using the textbook produced by the same people who produce the S.A.T. exam.
-It is most successful for juniors taking it second semester.
-Sophomores may take the course, but may lack the math background needed to receive the full benefit of the course.
+This one semester course involves the use of proven strategies to increase a student’s SAT or ACT score.
+One student increased his score by 300 points as a result of taking this class and putting forth the work It is most successful for juniors taking it second semester.
+Sophomores may take the course but may lack the math background needed to receive the full benefit of the course.

 Course Requirement: Students should have taken the S.A.T. and/or the A.C.T. before signing up for the course.
 Those personal results will be used to better prepare the student for the test.